cassidyjames/cassidyjames.github.io/_posts/2020-01-08-replacing-simple-bank.md

 - Shared (balance, transactions, goals, and expenses are shared)
 - Personal (instant transfer to/from Shared to personal accounts, i.e. for pocket money or gifts)

+## One

+Looks slick, no shared/joint account support yet?
+But Shared Pockets might work!
+Not as much automation as is built into Simple, though.

 ## N24

 Only 2 "Spaces" (or 10 if you pay for a premium account.)

-## One

-Looks slick, no Shared support yet
+Nowhere near equivalent to the unlimited amount of Goals and Expenses in Simple, nor our 31 Goals and 20 Expenses.

 ## Qube